-ING maintains a limited legacy portfolio of guarantees, accounts, and loans that involve various entities with a connection to Iran.
+ING Group maintains a limited legacy portfolio of guarantees, accounts, and loans that involve various entities with a connection to Iran.
 These positions remain on the books but certain accounts related thereto are 'frozen' where prescribed by applicable laws and procedures and in all cases subject to increased scrutiny within ING Group.
-ING may receive loan repayments, duly authorised by the relevant competent authorities where prescribed by applicable laws.
-For the calendar year 2021, the Issuer had revenues of approximately USD 257 thousand.
-The Issuer estimates that it had a net profit of approximately USD 4 thousand.
+ING Group may receive loan repayments, duly authorised by the relevant competent authorities where prescribed by applicable laws.
+For the calendar year 2021, ING Group had revenues of approximately USD 257 thousand.
+ING Group estimates that it had a net profit of approximately USD 4 thousand.